rehypejs/rehype-external-links/readme.md

 Can also be a function called with the current element to get `contentProperties` dynamically.

+###### `options.test`

+Additional test to define which external link elements are modified.
+Any test that can be given to [hast-util-is-element](https://github.com/syntax-tree/hast-util-is-element) is supported.
+The default (no test) is to modify all external links.

+> 👉 **Note**: in this case it only makes sense to provide a test function
+> since this plugin will only consider `a` tags.

 ## Examples

 ### Example: dynamic options